-- Simply remember email addresses instead of digging for them every time
+- Remembering email addresses instead of digging for them every time

-- Organize reporters by their beat so I can make sure I’m pitching them correctly
+- Organizing reporters by their beat so I can make sure I’m pitching them correctly

-- Track the last time I was in touch with a reporter so I know if it’s been enough time to pitch again or if it’s too soon
+- Tracking the last time I was in touch with a reporter so I know if it’s been enough time to pitch again or if it’s too soon

-- Track which reporters have written about us before so we know that they’re warm contacts when pitching
+- Tracking which reporters have written about us before

-- Be able to do my job more quickly and easily because I can scan for which reporters write about a particular topic
+- Being able to do my job more quickly and easily because I can scan for reporters who write about a particular topic

 Back when I worked at Fluidware (acquired by Survey Monkey) the spreadsheet I used was organized in tabs for local media, which was anyone in Ottawa, national/international media and finally online media.
 Since then, I’ve used different systems.

 When I was at Getaround, we organized the spreadsheet by the city, so Portland, D.C., San Francisco and Chicago and it worked well for us then!